 The continuous-time signals $x(t)$ is even when $$x(-t) = x(t)$$ The continuous-time signals $x(t)$ is odd when $$x(-t) = -x(t)$$ The discrete-time signals $x[n]$ is even when $$x[-n] = x[n]$$ The discrete-time signals $x[n]$ is odd when $$x[-n] = -x[n]$$

 A continuous-time signal x(t) is said to be causal when $$x(t) = 0 \quad \textrm{for} \quad t < 0$$ A continuous-time signal x(t) is said to be anticausal when $$x(t) = 0 \quad \textrm{for} \quad t \geq 0$$ A discrete-time signal x[n] is said to be causal when $$x[n] = 0 \quad \textrm{for} \quad n < 0$$ A discrete-time signal x[n] is said to be anticausal when $$x[n] = 0 \quad \textrm{for} \quad n \geq 0$$ Signals that are not causal are also called acausal.
-Anticausal signals are are a type acausal signals.
+Anticausal signals are a type acausal signals.

 A continuous-time signal $x(t)$ or discrete-time signal $x[n]$ is said to be periodic if some $T_0$ or $N_0$ exists such that $$x(t) = x(t+m T_0)$$ $$x[n] = x[n+m N_0]$$ where $T_0$ or $N_0$ is finite and $m$ can equal any integer value.
 The smallest $T_0$ or $N_0$ that satisfies the above conditions is the fundamental period.

-The fundamental cyclic frequency is the reciprocal of the fundamental period, such that $$ f_0 = 1/T_0 \quad \textrm{or} \quad f_0 = 1/N_0 \; .$$ All other frequencies in the signal are defined by $$f_{m} = m f_0$$ where $m$ is some $m$ is any integer.
+The fundamental cyclic frequency is the reciprocal of the fundamental period, such that $$ f_0 = 1/T_0 \quad \textrm{or} \quad f_0 = 1/N_0 \; .$$ All other frequencies in the signal are defined by $$f_{m} = m f_0$$ where $m$ is any integer.
 These frequencies are known as harmonics.

 The fundamental angular frequency is defined by $$ \omega_0 = 2\pi f_0 \; .$$ Angular frequency is notationally convenient since the functions $\cos(\omega_1 t)$ and $\sin(\omega_2 t)$ will have angular frequencies of $\omega_1$ and $\omega_2$, respectively.